Leadwerks/Documentation/entityscripts.md

 ## Entity Script System

 The Leadwerks entity script system allows you to attach code files to objects in the scene to give them behavior in the game.
-Open the scene "component.map" from the sample package.
+Open the scene "scripts.map" from the sample package.
 You'll find two blue boxes, one with the SwingingDoor script, and the other with the SlidingDoor script.
 There is also a pivot in the middle of the scene with the FPSPlayer script added to it.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/components.png?raw=true)